Codeception/Codeception/docs/11-Codecoverage.md

 ![Code Coverage Example](http://codeception.com/images/coverage.png)

 Coverage data can be collected manually for local tests and remote tests.
-Remote tests may be executed on different node, or locally, but behind the web server.
+Remote tests may be executed on different node, or locally but running through web server.
 It may look hard to collect code coverage for Selenium tests or PhpBrowser tests.
 But Codeception supports remote codecoverage as well as local.

 ### Configuration